Ariaversary/Blast-emailer-public-build/README.md

 Enter Client Secret and ID, and Tenant ID using Microsoft Azure

-Change the [SENDER EMAIL] line inside the Blast.py code.
+Change the [SENDER EMAIL] line inside the config.json.

 **You can use notepad to access the code and change it there as labelled**